 Latest posts by Kori (see all)

-- It’s Curtains for Extremism in Justice League of America - April 14, 2017
+- Events Take a Chilling Turn in Justice League of America - May 25, 2017

-- Past Meets Present in Red Hood and the Outlaws - April 13, 2017
+- Jason Todd Faces His Demons in Red Hood and the Outlaws - May 12, 2017

 The last time we saw the Justice League of America, they were launching a full throttle coup against Havok and the Extremist’s regime, coordinated with the citizens of the Kravian resistance.
 This issue offers the resolution, with a timely message on what “fixing” problems actually entails.